-As a result of the Ukraine conflict, economic relations with Russia and Belarus will be broken off, at least temporarily.
-However, this will only lead to minor sales losses for Masterflex.
-Cost increases in the energy sector as well as in the course of raw material procurement in the context of the international sanctions will be the consequence, however.
-The consequences of a lack of gas and crude oil supplies from Russia are currently not foreseeable.
+The war in Ukraine has led to economic relations with Russia and Belarus being broken off, at least temporarily.
+However, this will only lead to minor sales losses at Masterflex.
+However, cost increases in the energy sector as well as in the course of raw material procurement in the context of international sanctions will continue to be the consequence.
+Despite the efforts of numerous economies and companies to free themselves from dependence on fossil raw materials, the consequences of a lack of gas and crude oil supplies from Russia are not yet foreseeable.
 The same applies to the consequences of a widening war.
-Other geopolitical uncertainties include China's threats of war against Taiwan and the current trade conflicts between the US and China and Europe and China.
+Other geopolitical uncertainties include China's threats of war against Taiwan.
+A China-Taiwan conflict represents a major risk on the supplier side.
+Numerous industries would have to establish alternative supply lines in the event of a warlike conflict.
+There is also the risk of a further intensification of existing trade conflicts between the USA and China and Europe and China.

-Continuing political risks in the eurozone, further independence debates or sustained success of protectionist, anti-European and anti-business parties and policies could reignite the euro crisis or even jeopardize the future of the eurozone altogether.
+Persistent political risks in the eurozone, such as a renewed emergence of the debt crisis as a result of rising interest rates, further independence debates or sustained success of protectionist, anti-European and anti-business parties and political alignments could trigger a euro crisis again or even jeopardize the future of the eurozone altogether.
 Events such as a global economic crisis, a prolonged recession in our target countries, an unsustainable increase in sovereign debt, and significant tax increases and natural disasters can negatively impact our business.
 Growing nationalism, landmark elections and terrorist threats also mean rising political and economic risks.
 Instability in the economic, political and social situation could therefore have a negative impact on our earnings, asset and financial positions.
 The Management Board is taking measures to mitigate the potential negative impact if these risks materialize.
 These are essentially to concentrate on sectors less dependent on economic cycles, to increase diversification with regard to sales and procurement markets, to make costs more flexible in conjunction with ongoing cost management, to simplify processes and organizational structures, to produce on the respective continents, and to secure long-term financing.

-As a result of the aforementioned risks, the economy could develop more weakly than anticipated in our planning and thus have a negative impact on our revenue and EBIT targets.
+As a result of the aforementioned risks, the economy in our sales markets could develop more weakly than anticipated in our planning and thus have a negative impact on our revenue and EBIT targets.
 Despite the measures initiated, we cannot rule out the occurrence of this risk, but due to our stabilized business model and the experience gained from the corona crisis, from which we have emerged stronger, we no longer classify it as high, but rather as medium.